 Besides, it converts the value into a scientific format.

-More importantly, the TEXT function extracts the name of day, month from a given date and the function adds leading zeros before any number.
+More importantly, the TEXT function extracts the name of day, and month from a given date and the function adds leading zeros before any number.

 More importantly, we may use the TEXT function to find the Sales (product of price and quantity) with the text “The Sales is” in front of the value of the sales.